Faiem-qy/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- Open the browser to http://localhost:8080/
+- Login with
+ --email: fakeemail@email.com
+ --password: pass